neoforged/.github/primers/1.21.2/index.md

     - `ServerPlayer`
         - `getTabListOrder` - Handles the order of players to cycle through in the player tab.
     - `TickingTracker#getTickingChunks` - Returns all chunks that are currently ticking.
+- `net.minecraft.resources.DependantName` - A reference object that maps some registry object `ResourceKey` to a value.
+Acts similarly to `Holder` except as a functional interface.
 - `net.minecraft.util`
     - `BinaryAnimator` - A basic animator that animates between two states using an easing function.
     - `ExtraCodecs#NON_NEGATIVE_FLOAT` - A float codec that validates the value  cannot be negative.